JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/snr-window.png?raw=true)

 On the second line:
- * the "book style" icon controls the visibility of the most right part of the main window, housing the technical window.
+ * the **book style** icon controls the visibility of the most right part of the main window, housing the technical window.

  * the icon with label **EPG**, is shown in case an EPG/SPI service is detected in the currently selected channel (Note that the EPG/SPI service is NOT shown in the services list.)

 On the third line technical data on the currently selected service is shown, at the end on the right hand side the speaker symbol: